mariobrosch/GameNightCommunicator/README.md

-# Arduino
+# Family Game Night Communicator
-What did I use for the Arduino Setup?
+An app to communicate via COM port (bluetooth for example) to send and receive data from a device.
+In this project a Arduino board.
+See Arduino folder for the setup and functionality of the board.

-## TO BE FILLED
+## to be filled later with needed information